List of Marvel Comics teams and organizations: Skeleton Crew

-The Skeleton Crew is an organization appearing in American comic books published by Marvel Comics.

-The Skeleton Crew was an organization built by the Red Skull from his operatives.
+The Skeleton Crew is an organization built by the Red Skull from his operatives.

 Sons of Satannish

 The Sons of Satannish were a cult of sorcerers who received mystical power from Satannish.

-Sons of the Serpent

-The Sons of the Serpent are a subversive organization of costumed American racist super-patriots who oppose all racial, ethnic, and religious minorities.

 Sons of the Tiger

-The Sons of the Tiger are a trio of martial arts heroes appearing in American comic books published by Marvel Comics.
-They were created by Gerry Conway and drawn by Dick Giordano and first appeared in The Deadly Hands of Kung Fu #1 (April 1974).

-The Sons of the Tiger were three friends and martial arts students of Master Kee: Lin Sun, of Chinese ancestry, was the leader of the trio and adopted son of Master Kee; Abe Brown was an African American from the streets of Harlem; and Robert Diamond was a Caucasian Hollywood actor.
+The Sons of the Tiger are a trio of martial arts who are students of Master Kee: Lin Sun, of Chinese ancestry, is the leader of the trio and adopted son of Master Kee; Abe Brown is an African American from the streets of Harlem; and Robert Diamond is a Caucasian Hollywood actor.

 Lin Sun is returning from a martial arts tournament with his first place trophy when he is suddenly attacked by ninjas in front of his school in San Francisco.
 After defeating the villains, he goes into the "Tiger Dojo", which has been ransacked.
 He finds a dying Master Kee, who tells him that there are forces in this world which would destroy us and then points to a box on a shelf, after which he dies.
 In the box, Lin finds three amulets made of jade, a tiger's head and two claws: the symbol of the school.
 The inscription at the base of the box reads, "When three are called and stand as one, as one they'll fight, their will be done...For each is born anew, The Tiger's Son."
 They are later known as "the Amulets of Power".

 Soon after, Lin meets up with his two friends, Abe Brown and Bob Diamond, who have also been attacked by ninjas.
 Lin recounts the story of Master Kee's death and gives each of them one of the jade tiger claw amulets.
 They soon discover that when they join hands and chant the inscription from the box they become mystically connected.
 Their martial arts skills combine to become one force and their physical abilities are tripled when they wear the amulets.